The documentation you're currently reading is for version 2.4.1. Click here to view documentation for the latest stable version.

 Policies allows users to enforce different rules regarding action executions.

-To list the types of policy that are available for configuration, run the command
+To list the types of policy that are available, run:

 st2 policy-type list.

-Policy configuration files are expected to be located under the
+Policy configuration files should be stored in the

 st2ctl reload --register-policies.
 Once policies are loaded into StackStorm, run the command